Gabmelom/advent-of-code/README.md

 # advent-code
-Solution for advent of code
+Solutions for advent of code